-The Indian government has become increasingly proactive in pursuing free trade agreements (FTAs) with major trade blocs and global trade hubs - including the Common Market of the South (Mercosur), the Association of Southeast Asian Nations (ASEAN), Singapore and India - while negotiations with China and the EU are underway.
-This improves the ease of trading with large markets and key trade hubs, by lowering tariffs and other barriers to trade.
-Indian products also receive easier access to the US market through the implementation of the Generalised System of Preferences (GSP).
-Nevertheless, FTAs have not yet been signed with some major trade partners, including China and Gulf Cooperation Council (GCC) states, and tariffs and other barriers remain significant for trade with these countries.
+The Indian government has become increasingly proactive in pursuing FTAs with major trade blocs and global trade hubs – including the Common Market of the South (MERCOSUR), the Association of South East Asian Nations (ASEAN) and Singapore – while negotiations with mainland China and the European Union (EU) are underway.
+This improves the ease of trading with large markets and key trade hubs by lowering tariffs and other barriers to trade.
+Indian products also receive easier access to the United States market through the implementation of the GSP.
+Nevertheless, FTAs have not yet been signed with some major trade partners, including mainland China and Gulf Cooperation Council (GCC) states, and tariffs and other barriers remain significant for trade with these countries.

 6.2 Multinational Trade Agreements

-- South Asian Free Trade Area (SAFTA), comprising Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan and Sri Lanka - The Asian Development Bank (ADB) has estimated that inter-regional trade possessed potential of ramping up agriculture exports by USD14 billion per annum from existing level of USD8 billion to USD22 billion.
-The untapped potential for intra-regional trade is, therefore, USD14 billion per annum.
-Intra-regional trade in the bloc has the potential to increase the existing trade by over 300%.
-India provides maximum scope for realising its potential trade given the very low actual trade levels with Bangladesh, Pakistan, Bhutan and Nepal.
-Its actual trade levels with Sri Lanka are much higher than the estimated trade based on the gravity model (largely due to the Indo-Sri Lanka Free Trade Agreement.
+- The South Asian Free Trade Area (SAFTA): India is party to SAFTA, comprising Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan and Sri Lanka.
+The Asian Development Bank (ADB) has estimated that inter-regional trade has the potential to ramp up agriculture exports from the existing level of USD8.0 billion to USD22.0 billion.
+The untapped potential for intra-regional trade is, therefore, USD14.0 billion per annum.
+India provides maximum scope for realising its potential trade, given the very low actual trade levels with Bangladesh, Pakistan, Bhutan and Nepal.
+Its actual trade levels with Sri Lanka are much higher than the estimated trade based on the gravity model (largely due to the Indo-Sri Lanka FTA).

-- Currently, India is negotiating FTAs with Australia, Canada, Egypt, Indonesia, Israel, New Zealand, Thailand, the Gulf Cooperation Council (GCC) and the EU.
-India also participates in the negotiation of Regional Comprehensive Economic Partnership (RCEP).
+- Currently, India is negotiating FTAs with Australia, Canada, Egypt, Indonesia, Israel, New Zealand, Thailand, the GCC and the EU.

-- The Regional Comprehensive Economic Partnership (RCEP) is a mega-regional economic agreement being negotiated between the 10 ASEAN (Association of South-East Asian Nations) governments and their six FTA partners: Australia, China, India, Japan, New Zealand and South Korea.
+- The Regional Comprehensive Economic Partnership (RCEP): RCEP is a mega-regional economic agreement being negotiated between the 10 ASEAN governments and their six FTA partners: Australia, mainland China, India, Japan, New Zealand and South Korea.
 India is negotiating for the liberalisation of services, a sector that contributes over 60% to its gross domestic product, while resisting broad tariff cuts.
-It has agreed to provide similar tariff reductions to all RCEP members but wants a built-in safeguard regarding China that will involve a different structure for duty cuts.
-The free movement of people, something India wants for highly-skilled information technology workers, remains a major sticking point for the 16-party deal, even as China pushes for an accelerated timeline to finalise the agreement.
-India is also seeking multiple entry visas and a single-visa card to facilitate entry to member economies and it wants an easing of restrictions on services such as call centres and the establishment of foreign company subsidiaries providing services in other countries.
+It has agreed to provide similar tariff reductions to all RCEP members, but wants a built-in safeguard regarding mainland China that will involve a different structure for duty cuts.
+The free movement of people, something India wants for highly-skilled information technology workers, remains a major sticking point for the 16-party deal, even as mainland China pushes for an accelerated timeline to finalise the agreement.
+India is also seeking multiple entry visas and a single visa card to facilitate entry to member economies and it wants an easing of restrictions on services, such as call centres and the establishment of foreign company subsidiaries providing services in other countries.